 Gifts for Seniors (That They Will Actually Use and Enjoy!)

-Check out Aging Wisely’s comprehensive Gifts for Seniors guide (including a coupon for senior-friendly clothing and more)!
+Check out Easy Living’s comprehensive Gifts for Seniors guide on Pinterest.
 Our monthly newsletter often includes our latest gift guide, where we bring you fresh, new ideas with links directly to our curated product list.
 We often include seasonal ideas or new products we love, as well as gifts to cover an array of interests and needs.

 The gift of time and/or assistance can be most valuable for many elders.
 When it comes to holidays and the elderly, plan an outing or some special time together and think about areas that are difficult for your loved one.
 Could Mom use some help with shopping or addressing her Christmas cards?
 Could you purchase housekeeping services for Mom and Dad or someone to assist with cooking once/week?
 Does Dad like to keep his car spic and span?
 What about gift certificates for the local car wash or a mobile detailing service?

-Feel free to contact us for more ideas and resources, as well as errand and in-home assistance in the Clearwater, Florida area.
+Feel free to contact us for more ideas and resources, as well as help with errands and in-home assistance in the Tampa Bay, Florida area.
 We have been participating in a program called Elves for Elders for many years and we’d be glad to help you find ways to give back to elders in your community also.

 Holidays and the Elderly: Planning Celebrations